The Preventer Inhaler

 All health providers should be informed that you are using your Floair Inhaler due to the steroids in your medication.
 Always use Floair Inhaler exactly as your doctor or asthma nurse has told you.
 Floair Inhaler is for oral inhalation only.
 It is important that even if you feel that your chest condition has improved, that you do not discontinue using your Floair Inhaler unless your doctor instructs you to.
 If you have any concerns, discuss them with your doctor or asthma nurse.
 Discuss your asthma or chronic obstructive pulmonary disease (COPD) symptoms with your doctor or pharmacist and ask whether Floair Inhaler is the appropriate choice for you.

-Floair Inhalers are fully funded.
-Standard doctor’s fees and pharmacy charges apply.
+Floair Inhalers are not funded.
+Other fees – standard doctor’s fees and pharmacy charges – also apply.

 Distributed by REX Medical Ltd, Auckland, New Zealand.